-Learn how and when to use the Past Continuous Tense (or Past Progressive) in English with useful grammar rules and examples.
+Past Continuous Tense!
+Learn how and when to use the Past Continuous Tense (or Past Progressive) in English with useful grammar rules, example sentences and ESL printable worksheets.

 The Past Continuous is used to describe actions that began in the past and often continued for a short period of time after the action started.